elastic/logstash-forwarder/README.md

 # lumberjack

+o/~ I'm a lumberjack and I'm ok!
+I sleep when idle, then I ship logs all day!
+I parse your logs, I eat the JVM agent for lunch! o/~

 Collect logs locally in preparation for processing elsewhere!

 Problem: logstash jar releases are too fat for constrained systems.